 Who does the life insurance go to if I do not have a will?

-If you don’t name a specific person to receive your life insurance policy proceeds, the money becomes part of your estate.
+The money becomes part of your estate if you don’t name a specific person to receive your life insurance policy proceeds.
 The money will be distributed with your other assets when you die.
 This process is typically lengthy and costly, going through probate before your heirs can receive anything.

 Can you use life insurance for anything?